LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-NodeDevToolSetup.md

 ### CSS bundling

-Install these loaders:
+Install these two loaders in your project:

 ```bash
 npm install --save-dev style-loader css-loader
 ```

-Configure the loaders:
+Configure the loaders in `webpack.config.js`:

 ```javascript
 module.exports = {